Oklahoma City: Politics

 Similar to many American cities, Oklahoma City is politically conservative in its suburbs and liberal in the central city.
-In the United States House of Representatives, it is represented by Republicans Stephanie Bice, Tom Cole, and Frank Lucas of the 5th, 4th, and 3rd districts, respectively.
+In the United States House of Representatives, it is represented by Republicans Frank Lucas, Tom Cole, and Stephanie Bice, of the 3rd, 4th and 5th districts, respectively.
 The city has called on residents to vote for sales tax-based projects to revitalize parts of the city.
 The Bricktown district is the best example of such an initiative.
 In the recent MAPS 3 vote, the city's fraternal police order criticized the project proposals for not doing enough to expand the police presence to keep up with the growing residential population and increased commercial activity.
 In September 2013, Oklahoma City area attorney David Slane announced he would pursue legal action regarding MAPS3 on claims the multiple projects that made up the plan violate a state constitutional law limiting voter ballot issues to a single subject.

 Oklahoma City region population dot map and 2016 presidential election results by precinct (click to enlarge).